simul/simul.github.io/unrealengine/Blueprint.md

 If you do not have a PointLight actor, you can use SetPointLightSource to individually apply the position, colour and intensity of a light to the clouds.

+For ambient lighting, add a TrueSkyLight actor to your scene.
+This replaces the default UE SkyLight, and automatically updates ambient lighting.

 Cloud Shadows
 -------------
 The shadows of clouds can be applied to your directional light object using the M_LightFunction in the Content/TrueSky directory of your project.
 If you modify this function, make a copy of it with a different name, otherwise it will be overwritten when the plugin next starts (this applies to all the content in the TrueSky folder).